-All students enrolled in courses of study with a field component must apply for placement in a public/private school with the Office of Certification and Field Placement.
+All students enrolled in most courses of study with a field component must apply for placement in a public/private school with the Office of Certification and Field Placement.
 Please contact this office and fill out the appropriate form.
 Each semester a new form must be filled out.
-We can not keep track of forms filled out for another semester.
+We cannot keep track of forms filled out for another semester.

-Students who have been accepted into the Division of Education and have satisfactorily completed courses of study in the required Core Curriculum, are near completion of the academic major, and the professional major/sequence of studies are eligible for student teaching.
-No other courses can be taken during the student teaching semester, without the approval of the Associate Dean.
+Students who have been accepted into the School of Education and have satisfactorily completed courses of study in the required Core Curriculum, are near completion of the academic major, and the professional major/sequence of studies are eligible for Clinical Practice (Student Teaching).
+No other courses, except for the Seminar class, can be taken during the student teaching semester, without the approval of the Associate Dean.

 Students may indicate two preferences for field placement.
-You can not request a school you have already been to except when applying for Student Teaching the following semester after Instructional Design II.
-Restrictions on location include distance of no more than ½ hour drive from the college campus for courses which require supervision.
+You cannot request a school you have already been to except when applying for Clinical Practice the following semester after Instructional Design II.
+Restrictions on location include distance of no more than ½ hour drive from the college campus for courses which require supervision, unless given prior approval.
 The approval of the site is determined by the college to ensure that the quality and overall learning experiences will support the student during this important period.
 The application is formally initiated through the Office of Certification and Field Placement and is sent to the district’s Board of Education, Office of the Superintendent for review.
 After a period of time, the college is notified as to acceptance or refusal.
 In many instances an interview with the school principal and/or the cooperating teacher is/are required before final approval.

-A current Mantoux Test is required for all persons working with students in schools.
+A current Mantoux Test and membership in the New Jersey Student Education Association are required for all persons working with students in schools.
 In addition, some districts require fingerprint processing as a security review.
-Students are encouraged to apply for their substitute teaching certificate at the end of their junior year which will include fingerprinting.
+Students are encouraged to apply for their substitute teaching certificate at the end of their sophomore year (60 attained credits) which will include fingerprinting.

-• Application forms to be filled out by the student and filed with the Division of Education in accord with the calendar due date set below:
+- Application forms to be filled out by the student and filed with the School of Education in accord with the calendar due date set below: